First Nagorno-Karabakh War: Weapons vacuum

 As MVD forces began pulling out, they bequeathed the Armenians and Azerbaijanis a vast arsenal of ammunition and armored vehicles.
 The government forces initially sent by Gorbachev three years earlier were from other Soviet republics and many had no wish to stay too long.
 Most were poor, young conscripts and many simply sold their weapons for cash or even vodka to either side, some even trying to sell tanks and armored personnel carriers (APCs).
 The unsecured weapons caches led both sides to accuse Gorbachev of allowing the region to slip into conflict.
 The Azerbaijanis purchased a large quantity of vehicles, with the Foreign Ministry of Azerbaijan reporting in November 1993 the acquisition of 286 tanks, 842 armored vehicles and 386 artillery pieces during the power vacuum.
 The emergence of black markets helped facilitate the import of Western-made weaponry.

 Most weaponry was of either Russian or former Eastern bloc manufacture; although, some improvisation was also made by both sides.
 Azerbaijan received substantial military aid and provisions from Turkey, Israel and numerous Middle East countries.
 The Armenian Diaspora donated a significant amount of aid to Armenia through the course of the war and even managed to push for legislation in the United States Congress to ban American military aid to Azerbaijan in 1992.
 While Azerbaijan charged the Russians with helping the Armenians, a reporter from Time magazine confirmed that "the Azerbaijani fighters in the region [were] far better equipped with Soviet military weaponry than their opponents."

 Following Gorbachev's resignation as president of the USSR on 25 December 1991, the remaining republics, including Kazakhstan, Belarus and Russia itself, declared their independence and the Soviet Union ceased to exist on 31 December 1991.
 This dissolution removed any barriers that were keeping Armenia and Azerbaijan from waging a full-scale war.
 One month prior, on 26 November, the Azerbaijani Parliament had rescinded Karabakh's status as an autonomous region and renamed Stepanakert "Xankandi."
 In response, on 10 December, a referendum was held in Karabakh by parliamentary leaders (the local Azerbaijani community boycotted the referendum), with the Armenians voting overwhelmingly in favour of independence.
 On 6 January 1992, the region declared its independence from Azerbaijan.

 The withdrawal of Soviet interior troops from Nagorno-Karabakh did not necessarily lead to the complete drawdown of former Soviet military power.
 In February 1992, the former Soviet republics came to form the Commonwealth of Independent States (CIS).
 While Azerbaijan abstained from joining, Armenia, fearing a possible invasion by Turkey, did, bringing the country under the organization's "collective security umbrella".
 In January 1992, CIS forces established their new headquarters at Stepanakert and took up an active role in peacekeeping.
-The CIS incorporated older Soviet formations, including the 366th Motorized Rifle Regiment and elements of the Soviet Fourth Army.
+The CIS incorporated older Soviet formations, including the 366th Guards Motor Rifle Regiment and elements of the Soviet 4th Army the longtime Ground Forces garrison in the Azerbaijani SSR.